Landau-like states in neutral particles: Acknowledgment

 \section{Acknowledgment}

-Saikat is grateful to Jonas Larson, Stockholm University and Erik Sj\"{o}qvist, Uppsala University for many important discussions regarding the idea of the paper and cold atomic experiments.
-This work was supported by ERC DM 321031 and US DOE BES E304.
-We also Acknowledge support from the Swedish Science Research Council (Grant 2012-3447).
+SB is grateful to Jonas Larson, Stockholm University and Erik Sj\"{o}qvist, Uppsala University for many important discussions regarding the idea of the paper and cold atomic experiments.
+This work was supported by ERC DM 321031 and US DOE BES E3B7 and by the Swedish Science Research Council (Grant 2012-3447).
+SB and H{\AA} acknowledge The Knut and Alice Wallenberg foundation for financial support (Grant No. KAW-2013.0020).